 After spending entirely too long at Indiana University getting her degree in both painting and art education, Cassie Stephens did her student teaching in the magical land of Ireland.
 While she was away, her parents, fully aware of her slacker ways, sent out 52 art teacherin’ job applications to such far away places as Alaska.
 One such place that called her for an interview was Nashville, Tennessee.
-On a whim, she loaded up her jean-jumpers, resume and chain-smoking grandma to the trip to Nashville where she landed her first teaching gig.
+On a whim, she loaded up her jean-jumpers, resume and chain-smoking grandma to make the trip to Nashville where she landed her first teaching gig.

 Fast forward nearly 15 years and Cassie had settled down with her husband and their three cats.
 Sadly, she’d fallen into an art teacherin’ slump rehashing stale art lessons, still wearing those sad jean jumpers and doing little creating of her own.
 It was then that she decided to create a blog that might help snap her out of her funk.
 Her idea was this: if she were to write thrice weekly about her ensembles, her lessons and her creations then she’d be forced to inject more creativity into her life.